School Uniforms in Japan

 So, the first one was concerned with the army.

 Indeed.
-The Meiji era was focused on self-improvement to catch up with Western countries.
+The Meiji era focused on self-improvement to catch up with Western countries.
 It is why the connection between education and the military was deeply bound.

 Wait.
 How about the other uniforms for females?